Top 21 things to do and see in Haight-Ashbury, San Francisco

 Booksmith at 1727 Haight St is a great independent bookstore with a vast collection of classics and new bestsellers and excellent staff recommendations.
 They host author book reading events.

-The store has a great selection of children’s books here as well and a bench in the inside room to browse books.
+The store has a great selection of children’s books here, as well as a bench in the inside room to sit and browse through books.

 Definitely a cool store for bookworms who still prefer reading actual books rather than digital copies.
 It would be hard to leave here without finding some new reads.